Azure-Samples/azure-search-openai-demo-csharp/README.md

 1. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.

 > **Note**<br>
-> This application uses the `text-davinci-003` and `gpt-35-turbo` models.
+> This application uses the `gpt-35-turbo` model.
 When choosing which region to deploy to, make sure they're available in that region (i.e. EastUS).
 For more information, see the [Azure OpenAI Service documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#gpt-3-models-1).

 1. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.